-Why a vision for learning and practice principles?
+Why have a vision for learning and wellbeing?

-This resource introduces an ambitious vision for learning, and sets out clear and evidence-based practice principles for excellence in teaching and learning.
-A vision for learning helps teachers and school leaders to create a unified set of values and beliefs which drive the development of a high performing and inclusive teaching culture.
+A vision for learning and wellbeing helps teachers and school leaders to create a unified set of values and beliefs which drive the development of a high performing and inclusive teaching culture.
 It creates the foundation for success and a narrative for change.

 - Why are we here?